cgalmenartest/node/DEPENDENCIES.md

     "sails": "^0.12.x"

-The Sails framework is the very foundation of the Open Opps Platform's API.
+The Sails framework is the very foundation of the Open Opportunities Platform's API.
 While the client-side is written mostly in Backbone and jQuery, the server-side API component depends heavily on the conventions in Sails.
 While there are tags greater than `0.12.x` in the releases for the repository, [the latest release resolves with the current version][sails-reason].

 [sails-reason]: https://github.com/balderdashy/sails/releases/latest "Sails Latest Release"

+    "select2": "3.5.2-browserify"

+The Select2 library is used for any of the dropdowns in the application.
+The only stable release that Open Opportunities Platform can use because of our dependency on Browserify.
+Although [a version of the package exists which officially states it supports Browserify][select2-browserify], we have tested it and found that [it in fact does not support using the "Full" version of the package][select2-issue].

+[select2-browserify]: https://github.com/select2/select2/issues/3461 "Select2 Issue about Browserify"
+[select2-issue]: https://groups.google.com/d/msg/select2/yifYbU1HPOY/elnBFC5-dLMJ "Select2 Issue Not Loading Full"

 ## Development Dependencies